3.3 The Permit Application Process (Non-Emergency Work)

 3.3.5 Permit Application Review and Issuance (for Street Opening, Building Operations/ Construction Activity, and Sidewalk Construction Permits)

-Review Procedures in Borough Permit Offices
+Application Procedures in Borough Permit Offices

 3.3.6 Permit Renewals and Re-Issuances (for Street Opening, Building Operations/Construction Activity, and Sidewalk Construction Permits)

 All construction-related permits have expiration dates.
 If a permit is about to expire and the permittee has not completed the work, the permittee must apply for a permit renewal as all work must be performed pursuant to an active permit at all times.
-The permittee may apply for a renewal online, or in-person by accessing either the Application to Renew Permits or the Application to Renew Governmental Permit(s).
-These forms may also be found in Appendix B, Forms.
-The permittee must attach a copy of the original permit to the application when it is submitted for renewal and all applicable reviews and fees will apply.
-This form cannot be used if the permit has already expired.
+The permittee may apply for a renewal online.
+The permittee must attach a copy of the original permit(s) to the online application when it is submitted for renewal and all applicable reviews and fees will apply.
+Renewal requests can be submitted for permits that have not expired.